FourthBrain/software-dev-for-mlops-101/README.md

 # :detective: Whodunit?
 Now let's practice  what you have learned by playing the [Whodunit?](https://github.com/FourthBrain/whodunit) game!

-# 🤖 Build Your own RAQA!
-Are you ready?
-Let's get to building your [first LLM](https://github.com/AI-Maker-Space/LangChain-Concepts-101---Build-Your-Own-RAQA-System)!

 ### That's it for now!
 And so it begins.... :)